fbrump/pywish/Readme.md

 ## How to start with Docker

-if you want just to run local with database, you can up the postgresql container with this command:
+In order to run local with database, you can up the postresql container with this command:

 ```yml
 docker run --name pywish-postgresql -p 5031:5432 -e POSTGRES_DB=pywishdb -e POSTGRES_USER=pywishuser -e POSTGRES_PASSWORD=pywishpostgres -d postgres
 ```

-Next, you start env of `pip` creating new env if not extis:
+Next, you start env of `pip`, creating new env if one does not exist:

 ```bash
 virtualenv venv
 ```

-So, with its you can add all requerements in you env:
+Now, you can add all requirements to your env:

 ```
 pip3 install -r requirements.txt
 ```

-And start the env if you use Windows execute this:
+If using Windows, execute this to start the env:

 ```bash
 source venv/Scripts/activate
 ```

-If you use Linux or MacOS execute this:
+If you use Linux or MacOS, execute this:

 ```bash
 source venv/bin/activate
 ```

-Next, create all migrations and apply they.
+Next, create all migrations and apply them.

 ```python
 python pywishproject/manage.py makemigrations